Botox Cost in 2026

 The cost of Botox is driven by the number of units needed and the expertise of your injector, whether it's a dermatologist, nurse practitioner, or physician's assistant.
 Location also plays a role, with treatments on the coasts like California and New York tending to be more expensive.

 To potentially save money, consider clinics offering treatment packages that cover multiple areas at a discounted rate.
 You can also ask about new patient specials or loyalty programs to help bring down the overall price.
+While Botox relaxes muscles that cause dynamic wrinkles, dermal fillers add volume to fill in static lines and hollows.
+For more permanent results, a surgical brow lift eliminates the need for ongoing treatments.
 Confirm all costs with your provider before scheduling.

 Botox Cost by State